adritasharma/aws-ai/README.md

 ### 4. Clean the Data

 Make sure our data is ready for Machine Learning.
-In this case, lot of data contains missing value.
-So
+In this case, lot of data contains missing value because those teams didn't participate in previous olympics